Dorisqi/foodie-connector/backend/api-doc.md

 ```
 #### Status Code: 404

-We can&#039;t find a user with that e-mail address.
+We can't find a user with that e-mail address.

 Request:
 ```